2022 Package Theft Annual Report

 Increased e-commerce spending has undoubtedly fueled package theft, but so has a lack of serious deterrence.

 Mail theft is a federal crime that can bring a stiff sentence but covers only USPS packages or parcels within (or adjacent to) mailboxes.3 An Amazon delivery left on your stairs invokes no federal jurisdiction, and the $50 median value of poached packages leaves individual offenses classified as misdemeanors in many states.
+That’s likely one of the reasons why porch piracy reporting is low among victims whose stolen packages were worth less than $50.
+In our research, we found that those who lost something worth less than $50 were 21 percent less likely to report the crime than those whose items were worth $100.

 Some legislatures are fighting back with statutes specifically addressing package theft.
 Arkansas, Georgia, Michigan, Oklahoma, Tennessee, and Texas have already passed porch pirate laws that carry tougher penalties or make repeat offenses into felonies, and four others – California, Missouri, New Jersey, South Carolina – have introduced similar bills.

 Most of these laws were only recently enacted, so time will tell how effective they are.
-Perhaps as these laws take full effect and other states follow suit, thieves will think twice before stealing
+Perhaps as these laws take full effect and other states follow suit, thieves will think twice before stealing.

 Sinking the Pirates: How You Can Protect Your Deliveries